 We have documented our product stewardship process which assesses health and safety impacts of our products and we conduct ongoing analysis and tests to assure quality and product safety.
-Through the marketing and technical departments, we provide services to process owners and customers.
-For internal requirements and in association with maintaining FSSC certification, the Marketing department conducts annual visits to buyers annually, reviews the results of these visits, and identifies opportunities to improve products and services.
+Through the and marketing technical departments, we provide services to process owners and customers.
+For internal requirements and association with maintaining FSSC certification, Marketing the department conducts annual visits to buyers annually, reviews the results of these visits, and identifies opportunities to improve products and services.